-I am an Assistant Professor in the Psychology Department at St. Mary's College of Maryland.
+I am an Associate Professor in the Psychology Department at St. Mary's College of Maryland.
 As a social psychologist, I focus on two main themes within the topic of interpersonal processes.

 First, I examine the two-sided nature of social exclusion with a particular focus on the point of view of the rejector.
 Although there has been a lot of research on how it feels to be rejected, very little research has considered the two-sided nature of this difficult interpersonal interaction.
 My work considers how people reject, why they do so, how they are perceived, and what the consequences are for both parties.